 Even though I dance throughout my whole life, the desire to perform dance dwindled away.
 It ceased being a focal point.
 Partly because my ego shifted but also in part because I listened to others.

 I came to find out many years later, if I had known then what I know now about dance psychology, dance could have been my sole career.
-It is truly interesting how our inner critic voice guides us, if you lack and awareness of it.
+It can be devastating if your inner-critic voice guides you, especially if you lack an awareness of it.

 It wasn’t until I learned more about the psychology of dance in upper-level classes that I realized how I was holding myself back from not becoming a professional dancer and choreographer.
-Movement or dance a shocking realization that there was something I was missing and it had to do with ‘dance’ psychology.
+I was shocked to learn there was something I was missing and it had to do with dance psychology.

-Dance is not only a social activity that helps you feel a sense of belongingness, but it also is an ideal physical activity.
+Dance is not only a social activity that helps you feel belongingness, but it also is an ideal physical activity.
 First, it boosts endorphins and dopamine.
 The happiness we get from dancing is typically seen in the smiles of those taking part in dance.

 The burst of dopamine, which is the neurotransmitter in the brain released to bring you happiness, is seen on the faces of those dancing and smiling.
 Dancing increases your heart rate making dance an excellent form of exercise.

-Dance helps the hippo campus.
+Dance activity finds its way to the hippocampus.
 This is a location in the brain that helps with the consolidation of information from short term memory to long term memory as well as spatial memory that helps us move on a day-to-day basis.
-Dance is currently being researched by professors such as Peter Lovatt and he is finding that the hippo campus grows with exercise and dance might help improve memory.
+Dance and the brain is being researched by professors such as Peter Lovatt.
+He is finding that the hippocampus grows with exercise and dance.
+This might help improve memory.

-Dance is also linked to aiding in problem solving.
+Dance also aids problem solving.
 It can improve spatial acuity and awareness making it a proactive form of prevention to detrimental diseases.
-This is a huge finding in the battle of Alzheimer’s and Parkinson’s Diseases.
+This is a huge finding in the battle against Alzheimer’s and Parkinson’s Diseases.